 - the victims of crime.

-If you are a young person who is required to work with the Youth Offending Service you will be allocated an Officer from our team.
+If you are a young person who is required to work with the Youth Justice Service you will be allocated an officer from our team.
 They will explain what is expected of you and support you in successfully completing this work.